ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 In Python, it's idiomatic to write code that assumes objects have the right methods (duck typing) and deal with exceptions if they don't, rather than explicitly checking types upfront.

 Duck-typed functions are extremely flexible.
 Many Python libraries and built-in functions use duck typing so that they can work with a variety of object types as long as those objects support the expected interface.
 For example, Python's file-handling functions don't require an object to be a specific "File" class--they just require an object that implements the file interface (methods like `.read()` or `.write()`).
 As long as the object passed in has those methods, the function will work.

 However, duck typing can sometimes make it harder to reason about code in large projects--because *any* object with a `quack` method will do, you might accidentally pass the wrong object to a function and only find out at runtime.
 This is where the balance between flexibility and safety comes into play, which leads us to the evolution of Python's type system in recent years.

 ## From Duck Typing to Type Hints

-For most of its history, Python relied entirely on dynamic typing and duck typing.
+Historically, Python has been a dynamically-typed language.
-In fact, the language didn't even have a way to explicitly declare the type of a variable or function parameter in code.
+The language didn't have a way to explicitly declare the type of a variable or function parameter in code.
-Developers used documentation or naming conventions to indicate expected types (for example, a comment like `# param x is an int`), but these were not enforced by Python itself.
+Developers used documentation or naming conventions to indicate expected types (for example, a comment like `# param x is an int`), but these were not enforced.
 As codebases grew, this lack of explicit type information started to become a pain point for some projects--it's easy to lose track of what types are flowing through the code, which can lead to bugs or make the code harder to maintain.

 Python 3.5 introduced optional syntax for adding type hints to your code (as specified in [PEP 484](https://peps.python.org/pep-0484/)).
 These are optional annotations that you can add to function definitions, variables, and class attributes to declare what type they are supposed to be.
 Crucially, these type hints do not change how the code runs; Python remains dynamically typed at runtime.
 The hints are mainly for the benefit of the developers and tooling.

 For example, here's a simple function without type hints, and then with type hints: